faseela-va/Airline-Passenger-Satisfaction-Prediction/README.md

-utilizing a comprehensive dataset encompassing various customer-related features, including travel class, type of travel, and in-flight service ratings, our goal is to develop a predictive model that not only accurately forecasts customer satisfaction but also identifies key areas for service improvement.The trained model is then applied to predict customer satisfaction, and insights derived from the resulting confusion matrix guide recommendations for targeted service enhancements.By building model, we aim to categorize passengers as either ’satisfied’ or ’dissatisfied’ based on their travel experience.
+utilizing a comprehensive dataset encompassing various customer-related features, including travel class, type of travel, and in-flight service ratings, our goal is to develop a predictive model that not only accurately forecasts customer satisfaction but also identifies key areas for service improvement.The trained model is then applied to predict customer satisfaction, and insights derived from the resulting confusion matrix guide recommendations for targeted service enhancements.By building model, we aim to categorize passengers as either ’satisfied’ or ’dissatisfied’ based on their travel experience.
 This project contributes valuable insights to the airline industry, facilitating data-driven decision-making to optimize the overall travel experience and customer satisfaction.
 It helps to seeks airlines with actionable insights for